randreu28/TFG.monorepo/README.md

 ## Useful Links

-Learn more about the power of Turborepo:
+Each has it's own README to get started.
+For more about the power of Turborepo:

 - [Pipelines](https://turborepo.org/docs/core-concepts/pipelines)
 - [Caching](https://turborepo.org/docs/core-concepts/caching)